philgyford/vagrant-heroku-cedar-16-python/README.md

 When you ssh into the VM the virtualenv will automatically be activated.

-If a `Procfile` is found, foreman will be started.
-(The filename can be configured, see below.)
+If a `Procfile` is found, and the `start_foreman` setting is `'true'`, foreman will be started.
+(The Procfile filename can be configured, see below.)

 The project directory (containing the `Vagrantfile`) will be availble in the VM at `/vagrant/`.

-If there's a `manage.py` file in the root of the project, it will be used to run Django's `migrate` and `collectstatic` commands.
+If there's a `manage.py` file in the root of the project, it will be used to run Django's `migrate` (optional) and `collectstatic` commands.

 ## Running it